 What readers are saying:

-“…a great lesson of what can happen when fanatics and demagogues conspire to prey on the innocent for their own purposes.”
+“…a great lesson of what can happen when fanatics and demagogues conspire to prey on the innocent for their own purposes.
+Eye opening experience” – Dr. P, dental implants Austin

-“An important book written in compassionate and sensible style—a difficult accomplishment even decades after the events for a victim of lies, injustice and imprisonment.”
+“An important book is written in a compassionate and sensible style—a difficult accomplishment even decades after the events for a victim of lies, injustice and imprisonment.”

 This website is not associated with Miriam Moskowitz and is provided for informational purposes only.
 To buy the book excerpted on this site, please visit amazon.com.